 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 2 8 0 H2A 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 8,889 \$ 8,704 \$ O H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$ \$ O \$ 0 \$ O
+Less Than Full-time Undergrad H2A Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 2 7 0 H2A Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 10,000 \$ 8,880 \$ 0 H2A p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 0 0 0 H2A Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0